Edward Morris Erskine

 The Hon.
 Edward Erskine CB (28 March 1817 – 19 April 1883) was a British diplomat who was envoy to Greece and Sweden and Norway.

 Early life

 Edward Morris Erskine was born on 28 March 1817.
-He was the fourth son of David Erskine, 2nd Baron Erskine, and his wife Frances, daughter of General John Cadwalader.
+He was the fourth son of David Erskine, 2nd Baron Erskine, and his wife Frances Cadwalader (a daughter of General John Cadwalader).

 Career

 He entered the diplomatic service as attaché to his father at Munich, and after various junior posts including attaché at Brussels he was appointed secretary of legation at Turin in 1852.
 He was transferred to the same post at Washington, D.C. in May 1858 but moved again to Stockholm at the end of that year.
 In April 1860 he was posted to St Petersburg, again as secretary of legation, but moved on in November to the same role at Constantinople.
 In 1864 he was appointed Minister to Greece.